-List the following contact details in the header of your cover letter:
+List the following contact details at the top of your cover letter:

 - Name: first and last name (middle name optional)

-- Email address: Something with your name in it is professional and makes your application easier for employers to find.
+- Email address: something with your name in it is professional and makes your application easier for employers to find in their inboxes